TheoMrc/zebrafish-3d-reconstruction/README.md

 ### [main_2D_reconstruction.f90](./main_2D_reconstruction.f90)
 - **Row Count:** 3003
 - **Description:**
   This is the optimized version of the 3D reconstruction code that pre-processed 2D fish shape, reducing memory consumption compared to the 3D version.
-The code reconstructs the 2D midline of the fish and recalculates points along the midline and the sides of a binarised shapes of a swimming zebrafish after procrusted analysis (see the [Zebrafish procrustes analysis repository](https://github.com/TheoMrc/zebrafish-procrustes-analysis)).
+The code reconstructs the 2D midline of the fish and recalculates points along the midline and the sides of a binarised shapes of a swimming zebrafish after procrusted analysis (see the [Zebrafish procrustes analysis](https://github.com/TheoMrc/zebrafish-procrustes-analysis) repository).
 This file is executed multiple times due to the iterative process of adjusting the extracted midline.

 ### [main_3D_reconstruction.f90](./main_3D_reconstruction.f90)
 - **Row Count:** 4171
 - **Description:**
   This file contains the Fortran90 code for reconstructing the zebrafish shape in 3D.
 The algorithm processes 2D segmented images of a swimming zebrafish after procrustes analysis, extracts the midline and body surface points to afterwards generate a 3D shape of zebrafish larva that deforms over time, without translation or rotation rigid motions.
-This deforming 3D shape is then input in a Navier-Stokes equations solver (see [Bergmann et *al.*, 2014](10.4208/cicp.220313.111013a)
+This deforming 3D shape is then input in a Navier-Stokes equations solver (see [Bergmann et *al.*, 2014](10.4208/cicp.220313.111013a)).

 ## Modules and Utilities